 8.4.5 Cross polarization

-The cross polarization properties of the channel models defined in clause 8.2 have been characterized according to clause 8.3.2.3.
+The cross polarization properties of the SCME UMi channel model defined in clause 8.2 have been characterized according to clause 8.3.2.3.
 The measured results shown in Table 8.4.5-1 below are reported considering the antenna gain difference of the reference antennas.